 Assuming you don’t get Malaria or Dengue, then the following are probably the biggest risks to your health whilst on holiday on Koh Chang, or anywhere in Thailand for that matter:

-No. Not unless you really think people are using river water to make ice cubes.
-Your ice comes either from the freezer in the nearest 7-eleven or a local water bottling and ice factory on the island.
+No. Your ice comes either from the freezer in the nearest 7-eleven or a local water bottling and ice factory on the island.
 It rates as a ‘Zero’ on the scale of things to be worried about on holiday anywhere in Thailand.
 Problems with ice come from the way it is handled (leaving ice cubes on unclean surfaces, for example) rather than the ice itself.

 Dehydration is very common, but also very easy to avoid.
 It’s often mistaken for food poisoning as often the symptoms are similar – vomiting, diarrhoea and a fever.

 If you’re just drinking a couple of bottles of water a day, that isn’t enough.
 Think closer to a bottle every couple of hours.
 Or if not water then some other liquids eg soft drink or fruit shake.
 It’s often very humid here so you will find yourself sweating when you are standing still.
 And if you don’t replace that fluid regularly, you’ll get sick.

 Bear in mind, you also need to replace the salts that you lose.
 The cheapest and easiest way to do this is buy sachets of ‘Oreda’ oral rehydration powder from any pharmacy.
 (See the photo above.)
 These cost about 10 Baht and work wonders.
 Put one sachet in a 500cc bottle of water and drink it slowly, make it last an hour, so the salts have time to be absorbed into your body.
 It’s orange flavour so ideal for kids too.
 Keep drinking like that to replenish fluids and essential minerals.
 You’ll feel a lot better within 24 hours.